 RHCS must be configured to mount the file system replicated by DRBD on the operating system of the failover node when a failure occurs.
-This is necessary because Zenoss has not been started on the backup node and its version of /opt/zenoss does not contain the databases, indexes, or other working files necessary for Zenoss to function.
-Mounting the replicated file system hides the orphaned copy of /opt/zenoss on the backup node.
-The operating system uses the DRDB copy of the replicated /opt/zenoss files that contain all necessary information for Zenoss.
+This is necessary because Zenoss collector daemons have not been started on the backup node and its version of /opt/zenoss does not contain the working files necessary for Zenoss to function.
+Upon a failover, mounting the replicated file system hides an orphaned copy of /opt/zenoss on the backup node by mounding the drbd volume over it.
+The operating system then uses the DRDB copy of the replicated /opt/zenoss files that contain the necessary information for Zenoss.

-Configuring the Resource Manager Cluster
+Configuring the Collector Cluster

-Perform the following procedure as root to configure the RM cluster:
+Perform the following procedure as root to configure the cluster:

 - 1. On all zenoss nodes, install rgmanager, ricci, and cman:

 - # yum install rgmanager ricci cman

 - 2. Set a password for the user ricci:

 - # passwd ricci

 - 3. Configure ricci, cman, rgmanager and modclusterd to start on boot:

+'''

-- # chkconfig --level 12345 ricci on
+chkconfig --level 12345 ricci on

-- # chkconfig --level 12345 cman on
+chkconfig --level 12345 cman on

-- # chkconfig --level 12345 rgmanager on
+chkconfig --level 12345 rgmanager on

-- # chkconfig --level 12345 modclusterd on
+chkconfig --level 12345 modclusterd on

+'''

-- 4. Start ricci on all zenoss nodes:
+4. Start ricci on all zenoss nodes:

-- # service ricci start